-- PY 350.
+- PY 342.
+Health Psychology 3 hours.
+The course presents the influences of behavior, culture, lifestyle, stress and coping, and psychosocial factors on health, illness, and chronic disease.
+Topics include health disparities and health promotion.
+Students will learn to apply biopsychosocial research to promote health equality, modify health behaviors, and prevent diseases.
+Prerequisites: PY 100, PY 225 or PE 333.
+Fall. - PY 345.
+Abnormal Psychology 3 hours.
+Begins with a systematic study of positive mental health.
+Survey of mental disorders of childhood and adulthood with a focus on the diathesis-stress paradigm, treatment and prevention issues.
+The topical questions of genetic vulnerability, resilience, treatment, medications and prevention are discussed.
+Prerequisite: PY 100.
+Fall. - PY 149/249/349/449.
+Special Topics in Psychology 1-6 hours.
+This course may include (1) topics of special interest offered by the faculty, (2) special readings or laboratory investigations under the supervision of the faculty.
+Prerequisite: Permission of instructor. - PY 350.
 Forensic Psychology 3 hours.
 This course introduces the students to the field of forensic psychology and the ways psychology and the law interacts; the psychology of police and policing, corrections, probation and parole, victim services, addiction services, family services and the full range of activities related to law enforcement and the evaluation and treatment of offenders.
 Prerequisite: PY 100.
 Spring even years. - PY 365.
 Psychological Measurements 3 hours.
 Focuses on the assessment of individuals by using psychometric instruments.
-Included the theory, design, administration, interpretation and ethical use of psychological testing.
+Includes the theory, design, administration, interpretation and ethical use of psychological testing.
 Prerequisite: PY 100.
 Spring odd years. - PY 385.
 Ethics in Psychology 3 hours.
 This course provides general and specific guidance for ethical conduct in the science and practice of psychology.
 Topics covered include legal issues, clinical welfare, professional competencies, supervision, personal wellness, and issues in practicing psychological research with human and animal subjects.
 Prerequisite: PY 100.
 Fall even years. - PY 401.
 Internship in Psychology 1-6 hours.
 Practical experience under supervision of psychology faculty and cooperating facility; student will establish a contractual agreement with the facility, the facility supervisor and the college stating academic goals which will enable application of psychological theories in order to synthesize and integrate academic knowledge.
 Prerequisite: Senior standing and permission of division dean and Vice President of Academic Affairs. - PY 460.
 Theory and Practice of Counseling 3 hours.
 Basic concepts, client/therapist relationship, and introduction to the therapeutic process, techniques and procedure of the major approaches to individual and group counseling.
 Prerequisite: PY 100.
 Fall. - PY 376/476.
 Independent Study 1-3 hours.
 Reading or research at a greater depth than is permitted in a normal class.
-Permission of the instructor, division dean and Vice President of Academic Affairs. - PY 485.
-Seminar in Psychology 3 hours.
+Permission of the instructor, division dean and Vice President of Academic Affairs.

+PY 485.
+Seminar in Psychology - 3 hours.
 Student completion of research project.
 The student's final thesis will reflect in-depth investigation of a topic of interest in current psychological research.
 WI Prerequisites: SC 316, MA 200, Psychology major, Senior standing.
 Fall.
 Spring.

-PUBLIC RELATIONS MAJOR
+PUBLIC RELATIONS